vrodriguezf/mlr/doc/knitted/tutorial/tune.md

 Tuning Hyperparameters
 ======================

-Many classification algorithms feature a set of hyperparameters that either need to be selected by the user or through resampling, e.g. cross-validation.
+Many machine learning algorithms have hyperparameters that need to be set.
+They can either be selected by the user or through resampling, e.g. cross-validation.
 Setting them by hand was already covered in the section about [training](train.md) and [resampling](resample.md) -- simply use the `par.val` argument in the [makeLearner](http://berndbischl.github.io/mlr/man/makeLearner.html) method.

-Assuming, you have understood how [resampling](resample.md) works, it is quite simple to implement a grid search, which is one of the standard -- albeit slow -- ways to choose an appropriate set of parameters from a given range of values.
+Grid search is one of the standard -- albeit slow -- ways to choose an appropriate set of parameters from a given range of values.

 Classification example
 ----------------------

-We again use the iris data set, included in R, but now, we want to tune a SVM with a polynomial kernel.
+We again use the ``iris`` data set, included in R, but now we want to set the parameters of a SVM with a polynomial kernel.

-### Simple Grid Search witch Cross Validation
+### Simple Grid Search with cross validation

-We start by loading the *mlr* package and creating a classification task, just like in the tutorial on [training](train.md):
+We start by loading the *mlr* package and creating a classification task (see the part on [training](train.md) for more information):

 ```splus